-10. Charitable Remainder Trusts: A charitable remainder trust (CRAT) is established when a donor irrevocably transfers money or securities to a trustee (not affiliated in any way to the PKD Foundation) who invests the assets to pay annual lifetime income to the donor or others chosen by the donor.
+- Continue to pay the premiums, or - Convert the policy to paid up insurance, or - Surrender the policy for its current cash value. - 9.
+Charitable Remainder Trusts: A charitable remainder trust (CRAT) is established when a donor irrevocably transfers money or securities to a trustee (not affiliated in any way to the Foundation) who invests the assets to pay annual lifetime income to the donor or others chosen by the donor.
 At the end of the beneficiaries' lives, the remaining assets are distributed to the Foundation.
-Annuity trusts provide the tax advantages of current contributions with the security of fixed, lifetime incomes, generally for the donor and spouse.
 The agreed-upon annual payments remain unchanged regardless of how the investments perform.